DST-Tools/DSTEd/README.md

 ### Linux:
 install nodejs and npm
 run build.sh
-if you get an error with electron try running ' sudo npm install electron -g ' if you have any issues @ThemInspectors will try to help.
+if you get an error with electron try running `sudo npm install -g` if you have any issues @ThemInspectors will try to help.

 ## Features